-In the wild, weaning begins naturally as soon as the puppies start to develop their teeth at three to four weeks of age.
+In the wild, weaning begins naturally as soon as the puppies start to develop their teeth, typically at three to four weeks of age.
 Suckling then irritates or hurts the mother who will move away and leave her puppies for longer and longer periods.
 Natural weaning involves the female dog regurgitating her food and the puppies consuming this material.
 Many pets will also do this and cause concern to owners.
 This is a natural maternal function and nothing to be worried about.

 If the puppies have been hand raised for any reason, you can begin the weaning process sooner.
 It is worthwhile to begin offering soft foods as soon as their eyes are open.

 How should I start weaning the puppies?

 Start by placing one of the reconstituted puppy milk replacers in a flat saucer.
 A 50:50 mixture of milk replacer and water is recommended.
 Do not use goat milk or cow milk.
 You can dip your finger in the formula and wet the puppies’ noses and mouths.
 Repeat this process two or three times a day until they begin to drink the milk replacer on their own.
 This usually takes one to four days.

 Next try offering canned puppy food crumbled and mixed with the milk replacer.
 As the puppies lap at the fluid they will also ingest the food.
 Decrease the amount of milk replacer daily until they are eating the canned food with little or no moisture added.
 This should be completed by four to six weeks of age.

 "If puppies are receiving a good quality, balanced diet, they should not be given any additional vitamins or nutritional supplements."